Last updated October 21, 2024.

 7. Huperzine A

-Huperzine A is a compound isolated from Chinese club moss (Huperzia serrata), a traditional Chinese medicine herb for memory improvement.
+Huperzine A is a compound isolated from Chinese club moss (Huperzia serrata), a traditional Chinese medicine herbal remedy for memory improvement.

 In China, huperzine A is an approved drug for treating Alzheimer’s and vascular dementia.